Semi-ATE/spyder-remote/docs/conda_install_procedure.md

 (base) conda@RPi4b:~$
 ```

+9. Look where `conda` itself is installed and:
+  - set the uid bit for `conda`
+  - remove execution bit 'others'
-9. Look where `conda` itself is installed, set the uid bit for `conda` and make a hard link to `/usr/bin`
+  - make a hard link to `/usr/bin`

 ```sh
 (base) conda@RPi4b:~$ which conda